 Pre-election Testing of the Ballots and Equipment

-Boulder County Elections prints ballots with a local vendor in order to oversee strict testing and quality control of the printing process.
+Boulder County Elections oversees strict testing and quality control of the ballot printing process.
 Our protocols go far beyond what is required by Secretary of State rule or state statute.

-In addition to all the quality control we do onsite at the print facility, we are one of the only counties that uses live ballots during our pre-election testing of the ballots and equipment (every Colorado county performs a test called the Logic and Accuracy test before every election).
+In addition to all the quality control we do while ballots are being printed, we are one of the only counties that uses live ballots during our pre-election testing of the ballots and equipment (every Colorado county performs a test called the Logic and Accuracy test before every election).
 This means we test vote on ballots pulled from the actual print run of ballots that will be mailed to voters, versus having the printer print a “separate test deck.”
 We then run the ballots through our scanners and use our voting system software to ensure everything is calibrated correctly and tabulating properly.